kevinkirkup/docker-swarm-tutorial/README.md

 To create our store cluster, we are going to have to create a few more machines to run our docker containers on.

-    1x Manager
+    1 x Manager
-    nx Worker - For this tutorial, we are going to be creating 2 Workers.
+    n x Worker - For this tutorial, we are going to be creating 2 Workers.

 When we are done, we should have something that looks like this: